Boxer's Fracture (cont.)

 Boxer's Fracture Symptoms

-- When a bone is broken, a snapping or popping sensation in the affected bone
+When a bone is broken, a snapping or popping sensation in the affected bone may be experienced.

 Must Read Articles Related to Boxer's Fracture